 - Purpose – This group develops awareness among members and the association in general about diversity in relation to all aspects of the association, its business, members and practices; assesses means through which the association is represented and inclusive of diversity; fosters inclusion of all members within the association equally and with equity; ensures that association events and activities are inclusive and responsive to diverse constituencies; and provides members with resources to promote inclusive environments for all students in college and university communities but especially students with disabilities.

 - Visit the Diversity and Inclusion page or join the community.

 - Purpose – This group works to expand the general membership of AHEAD; recommends new constituencies and vehicles to engage prospective members; develops and recommends methods to incorporate international members and groups into the fabric of the Association; recommends ways to promote upward career mobility for disability service professionals; fosters connections with and expansion of the AHEAD Affiliates Program; addresses methods to mentor new members; evaluates and recommends resources needed by members; evaluates and recommends changes to the SIG structure.

-- Visit the Member Development page or join the community.
+- Join the Member Development Community.

 Professional Development Community

 Organized by Cheryl Muller, University of Arizona, email@example.com